Luksoverse/docs.luksoverse.io/docs/community-guides/ssh-security.md

 This tutorial will show you how to set up an SSH two-factor authentication on your Ubuntu server using the well-known Google Authenticator, so you can continue to use your password and keys without worrying if they've been compromised or not.

-You will also be shown how to stop malicious logins like brute-force attacks if, for some reason, your SSH port becomes exposed to the outside world, by banning IP addresses with the Fail2Ban service in place.
+You will also be shown how to stop malicious logins like brute-force DDoS attacks if, for some reason, your SSH port becomes exposed to the outside world, by banning IP addresses with the Fail2Ban service in place.

 ## 2FA with Google Authenticator